jzheng2017/spotify-web-api-wrapper/README.md

 See the [LICENSE](https://github.com/jzheng2017/spotify-web-api-wrapper/blob/main/LICENSE) file for the license rights and limitations (GNU GPLv3).

 ## Spotify endpoint coverage
+This is the most recent coverage in the repository.
+The marked endpoints may not be available yet in the most recent official release.
 - [x] Albums
 - - [x] Get an Album
 - - [x] Get Several Albums